ebsizzlin/PasswordGenerator/README.md

 # what's probably not working:

 - after the alert for not picking a #, the alert for not picking an option comes up even though those haven't been offered yet
-- not sure if what i've come up with from googling for loops really works since i don't get the concept in the first place
+- still not quite grasping for loops
-- i didn't have time for office hours or tutoring this week so i feel like ive definitely done something wrong
+- i feel like the code is repetative but im not sure how to do it otherwise

 # screenshots